mercmobily/simpledblayer/README.md

 This module was specificaly created to allow the [JsonRestStores](https://github.com/mercmobily/JsonRestStores) module to interact with several database engines.
 It's very minimalistic, it doesn't allow complex querying but it does cover most needs in non-complex data structures.

 If you are after a full-blown database abstraction module, you should look somewhere else.

+# Position fields

+This module allows has a handy function that deals with "repositioning":

+    reposition: function( positionField, idProperty, id, moveBeforeId, cb ){

+This function takes:

+* `positionField`.
+The field that will be used to store the elements' positions
+* `idProperty`.
+The ID property that will be used for record lookups
+* `id`.
+The ID of the record to be repositioned
+* `moveBeforeId`.
+The record before which `id` will be placed.
+Note that if `moveBeforeId` is `undefined` or `null`, the item will be placed last.

+The result is that the `positionField` field of each record is set in such a way so that the element with idProperty `id` is placed before the element with idProperty `moveBeforeId`.